 I know what you're thinking...

-Okay, I've seen lots of tutorials about how to clean Copic Markers; but that's for people who color all the time, right?
-I mean, a lot of those tutorials talk about cleaning your marker right after you refill it with ink and I've NEVER had to refill a marker.
-So sure, I pinned a few tuts and maybe someday when I have to refill a marker, I'll clean my marker then.
+Okay, I've seen lots of tutorials about how to clean Copic Markers, but that's for people who color all the time, right?
+A lot of tutorials talk about cleaning your marker after you refill it and I've NEVER had to refill!

-And you're absolutely right, folks like me who use Copics on a daily basis- instructors, bloggers, and super serious colorers- we do have to refill our markers, far more than the average colorers.
+And you're absolutely right, folks like me who use Copics on a daily basis- instructors, bloggers, and super serious colorers- we do have to refill our markers more than average colorers.

 Yep.
-I've got jelly problems and you've got jelly problems too.
+I have jelly problems and you have jelly problems too.

-Every time you uncap or recap a Copic marker, your marker nib rubs along the inside of the cap and leaves a streak of marker ink.
+Every time you uncap and recap a Copic, your marker nib rubs along the inside of the cap.
+It leaves a streak of marker ink.

-And then that streak quietly lurks inside your cap and the solvent slowly evaporates.
-What's leftover after the solvent has gone is Copic jelly- a super sticky residue.
+Then that streak quietly lurks inside your cap, slowly evaporating.
+After the solvent is gone, the streak becomes a smear of Copic Jelly- a super sticky residue.

-I'll bet that when you think of evaporation, you think of water, right?
-Water just eventually disappears into the air and most of the time, it leaves no trace behind.
+I know, when you think of "evaporation", you think of water, right?
+Water just disappears into the air and leaves no trace behind.

-But Copic ink is not like water; Copic ink is a dye mixed with an alcohol solvent.
-Sure, the alcohol evaporates cleanly without a trace, but what remains is a whole lot of ink residue.
-And that stuff just sits there on the inside of your marker cap, waiting to make trouble.
+But Copic ink is not water; Copic ink is a dye mixed with an alcohol solvent.
+Sure, the alcohol part evaporates cleanly without a trace, but the dye sticks around as residue.
+That old dye sits there on the inside of your marker cap, waiting to make trouble.

 Yep.
 Jelly is nasty stuff.

-Without a tight seal, your marker nib will start drying out as the solvent in the nib begins to evaporate.
+Without a tight seal, your marker nib will slowly dry out as the solvent in the nib begins to evaporate.

-It's like The Blob in B movies, Copic jelly just keeps creeping along and destroying everything in it's wake.
+It's like The Blob in that 1950's horror movie, the jelly just keeps creeping along, destroying everything in it's wake.

 Every once in a while...

-I'll pull out a marker that hasn't been used in a while and when I begin to color with it, the nib leaves a little dark streak in with the pretty ink color.
+I'll pull out a marker that hasn't been used in some time.
+When I begin to color with it, the nib leaves a little dark streak along with the pretty marker ink.

 Have you had that happen too?
 It's pretty common.
-That's a bit of jelly that rubbed off onto the nib and now you've accidentally transferring that jelly streak to your project.
+That's a bit of jelly that rubbed off onto the nib and now you've transferred that pesky jelly to your project.

-Actually, there's a little ray of sunshine there because that streak is a warning.
-Now you're catching and cleaning that marker an the nib before the problem continues to spread.
+Actually, there's a little ray of sunshine there because the streak is a warning call.

 If you get enough jelly on a nib, it's toast.
 No one wants a marker that leaves dark streaks, but as I said before, jelly grows.
 It's eventually going to turn your brush nib hard and crusty.

-So yes, if I use my markers more frequently than the average weekend hobby colorer, it's logical that I'm going to dirty my caps faster and create jelly quicker than you.
+So yes, because I use my markers every day, it's logical that I dirty my caps a lot faster and I create jelly quicker than you do.

-But I'm also more likely to spot the jelly problem early and I can easliy resolve the problem before it ruins the nib.
+But I'm also more likely to spot the jelly problem early.
+I can easliy resolve the problem before it ruins the nib.

 Cleaning is easy!

-And it's almost easier to do them all at once (in spring cleaning style) than to do them one at a time.
+And it's easier to do them all at once (in spring cleaning style) than cleaning them one at a time.

-Pop in a good movie and sit yourself down with your markers and a few basic supplies.
+Pop in a good movie and sit down with your markers and a few basic supplies.

-Clean caps aren't just for neat freaks or heavy duty marker users, they extend the life of your marker nibs and in the long run, you'll use loose less ink to evaporation.
+Clean caps aren't just for neat freaks or heavy duty marker users.
+Clean caps extend the life of your marker nibs and prevents accidental ink evaporation.

 Try a little spring cleaning today and give your Copic babies a bath.
 Your markers will thank you!